btcrabb/CAP-Automated-Pipeline/README.md

-Towards fully automated cardiac statistical modeling
+Fully automated cardiac shape modeling in tetralogy of Fallot
 ==============================

-Fully-automated, deep-learning based pipeline to generate biventricular cardiac models from raw cine SSFP MRI images.

 Author: Brendan Crabb

 Email: brendan.crabb@hsc.utah.edu

+Fully-automated, deep-learning based pipeline to generate biventricular cardiac models from raw cine SSFP MRI images.
+If you use this repository in your research, please cite the following publication:

+Govil, S., Crabb, B. T., Deng, Y., Dal Toso, L., Puyol-Antón, E., Pushparajah, K., ... & McCulloch, A. D. (2023).
+A deep learning approach for fully automated cardiac shape modeling in tetralogy of Fallot.
+Journal of Cardiovascular Magnetic Resonance, 25(1), 15.

 Project Organization